 No one wants to be caught off guard and unable to help their family in an emergency.
 This post is all about emergency preparedness on a budget!
 We're going to show you that it is possible to prep when money is tight—check out these emergency prep tips STAT!

 Hi Freebs!
 We're talking about something serious, today!
-The FACT is that 100% of us will be affected by natural disaster, job loss, personal injury, or financial stress at some point.
-Hello Coronavirus!
+The FACT is, 100% of us will be affected by a natural disaster, job loss, personal injury, or financial stress at some point.
 By having some necessities on-hand, you can be self-sufficient and *hopefully* provide for your family, so you can then turn around and help others.
 We are definitely not doomsdayers, but we DO believe that emergency prep is important!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.